-The lab counts with 20 workstations equipped with all the necessary software and hardware.
-The facility is available for demonstration, research and custom trainings.
+The lab is equipped with 20 workstations with all the necessary software and hardware.
+The facility is available for demonstration and custom trainings.

-Statistical Quality Control Laboratory
+Statistical Quality Control Lab

 The lab is equipped with Statistical software for data analysis, design of experiments, and validation procedures.
 It can also provide handson demonstrations for applied statistics courses and for simulation courses.